makotoy/makospell/README.md

 #### Tips for compling Aspell command

+This is not required for building the project, but you might still want to install the standalone `aspell` utility.
 You need `--enable-compile-in-filters` flag for `configure` script to build in filters such as `tex` and `email` (modes seem to be broken in Aspell 0.60).
 Use the following commands to install `aspell` command under your home directory.
 These also install library and header files.